COMING UP WITH A CONCEPT/DESIGN

 It’s up to you to figure out your method of drawing.
 Some people are more comfortable in hand drawing while others are more comfortable in computer drawing.
 Either way, if you can find a way to express it, both ways work!

 Studying and researching precedents are recommended.
 Opening your ideas to different designs will definitely help you in your own design development.
-You can take parts of multiple different buildings and combine them to work into yours.
+How did they solve their issue and how can you incorporate that into your own work?

 This shouldn’t be looked down upon.
 It’s not that you can’t think of things on your own, it’s simply a guidance.
 You take the design and form it in your own way.
 When you look at it that way, you can see how intelligent you are to be able to grasp something already created and twist and tweek it into something else.